directus-labs/guest-authoring/README.md

 1. Submit an idea for an original piece of written content by [opening an issue](https://github.com/directus-community/guest-authoring/issues/new/choose).
 2. Collaborate with our team to finalize the idea in the issue until the overall content and structure is approved.
+3. Take some time to read our [writing guidelines](./writing-guidelines.md).
-3. Fork this repo, create a new directory for your post, and submit a PR when the first draft is done.
+4. Fork this repo, create a new directory for your post based on the template, and submit a PR when the first draft is done.
 5. Review the draft with our team.
 6. Revise the content based on feedback in the PR.
 7. Once complete, we will publish the final version on our developer blog and get pay you up to $500.